d-fathi/pyams_lib/README.md

 ## What is `pyams-lib`?

-`pyams_lib` is a Python package designed to simplify the modeling of analog elements and the simulation of electronic circuits.
+`pyams_lib` is a Python package designed to simplify the modeling of analog and digital elements and the simulation of electronic circuits.
 It provides:

 - The ability to create custom models of electrical components.
 - Simulation of circuits in different modes of operation.
 - Visualization of simulation results using `matplotlib`.
 - Compatibility with Python 3+ and PyPy, working across Linux, Windows, and macOS.
 - PyAMS library (pyams_lib) documentation   <a href="https://pyams-lib.readthedocs.io/">https://pyams-lib.readthedocs.io/</a>.
+- For circuit design using the CAD system, visit the software section at <a href='https://pyams.sf.net/'>https://pyams.sf.net</a>.

 ## Installation